farkasseb/farkasseb.github.io/_posts/2022-02-05-how-to-add-epub-to-supermemo.md

 tags: macOS SuperMemo epub
 ---

+## Update 2022.07.02.

+I've updated the article by no longer recommending split and spread as the last step, mainly because I couldn't always keep up with the schedule thus the order of the splits changed which resulted in me seeing subsequent chapters without first having a chance to process the preceding ones.
+I'm sure these scheduling problems are fixable but I'm not sure how to do it quickly and easily.
+So my recommendation is NOT to split and spread books just read them incrementally as a whole.

 ## Intro

 I'm a rather quick learner.
 However, I've been struggling with actually remembering the material for a longer period.
 Recently I've found [Anki](https://apps.ankiweb.net) and [SuperMemo](https://super-memo.com).
 Both applications are wonderful, but ultimately I've chosen SuperMemo, mainly because of its Incremental Reading feature.
 I'm still very early in my journey to learn using it proficiently.
 (SuperMemo is a Windows-only software that I'm using with [Parallels Desktop for Mac](https://www.parallels.com/eu/products/desktop/))